wkdwilliams/arraylist/README.md

 Unlike Java and C#, PHP is not a pure object-oriented language.
 An array in PHP has no built-in methods you can apply; it must be manipulated via "normal" functions.
 It is purely procedural based.

+This library allows you to create an object-oriented array in which provides you with fast and easy-to-use methods to manipulate data, very much like the popular ArrayList in C# and Java.

 ## Basic Usage
 ```php
 <?php